 Parkville, a suburb of Kansas City, is a fun city to celebrate Independence Day.
 The Parkville 4th of July Celebration kicks off with a 10 a.m. parade, beginning at 63rd Street and ending in Historic Downtown Parkville, along the Missouri River.
 Spend the day in Parkville, enjoying food, games, and other fun.
 The annual fireworks show lights up the sky at 9:45 p.m.

 Where: Cape Girardeau

 Nothing says July 4 like grabbing lunch from a food truck and checking out the murals along the Mississippi River.
-Cape Girardeau hosts the Great American 4th of July Celebration starting at 3 p.m.
+Cape Girardeau hosts the Great American 4th of July Celebration on July 4 with a concert and fireworks show.

 6. 4th of July Fireworks

 Spend Independence Day exploring St. Joseph’s attractions, such as the Pony Express National Museum and the downtown public art.
 Then, settle in for the City of St. Joseph 4th of July Fireworks show.
 The 9:30 p.m. riverfront show can be viewed from the Remington Nature Center parking lot or Heritage Sports Complex.

 Nothing seems more Americana than celebrating Independence Day during the annual Tom Sawyer Days in Hannibal.
 The annual festival runs July 2-4, with Tom Sawyer- and Huck Finn-centric events, such as fence painting, carnival rides, and games.
 Independence Day festivities include a parade and the fireworks show at 9:30 p.m. ** 2023 events are still TBA